krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 </tbody>
 </table>

 This one gets solved in under 100ms.
 Not bad-- but we need some better metrics.
-As predicted, a flame graph shows that the program spends most of its time inside `generatePossibleSequences`.
+A flame graph shows (as predicted) that the program spends most of its time inside `generatePossibleSequences`.

 Threading some variables through our functions, we can track some performance characteristics on the top level.
-As written, to solve this 7x7, the program generates and filters 3680 sequences and runs clue constraints for one or another clue 59 times.
+To solve this 7x7, the program generates and filters 3680 sequences and runs clue constraints for one or another clue 59 times.

-We might be able to improve these performance metrics by changing the order in which we iterate the edge clues when performing clue elimination.
+We might be able to improve these metrics by changing the order in which we iterate the edge clues when performing clue elimination.

 When players look through the board for patterns which allow cell resolution, they often apply a practiced capacity to judge which portions of a board they ought to try and resolve first in order to most quickly resolve the whole.

-It will be very difficult for us to model just how human player approach this kind of optimization.
+It will be very difficult for us to model just how human players approach this kind of optimization.
 But it won't be difficult to optimize the order in we perform clue eliminations so as to minimize the number of sequences we need to consider: we simply need to iterate the clues according to which rows or columns will require us to consider the least number of sequences in hopes that doing so will let us take possibilities off of the board.

 By re-sorting in this manner after we've gone through all fo the rows, we can push off or eliminate the possibility that we'll need to run a costly round of clue elimination on a row which would require consideration of hundreds or thousands of sequences.
 It will be possible to construct puzzles that confound this technique, especially for large values `N`, but for most cases it should improve runtime.